chaseruskin/legoHDL/ROADMAP.md

 - [ ] add default market for default profile (OpenSquare)
 - [ ] add code to default scripts in profile (modelsim, and xsim)

-all users downloaded the same market and therefore the market had the same name (users couldnt change it) so then you know what market it came from.
-What happens if someone tries to rename the .mrkt file? -> issue warning that bad things may happen -> ?(append a -1,-2,-3,etc. to duplicate market names on a user's machine to help legohdl determine which market to access)

 - [ ] also define what market (if applicable) the dependency came from in a block's 'derives' list, examples:
 ```
 derives: